Foods Processed with Ultra-Smart Methods

 is used, leading to even fewer food recalls.

-products.
-Cucumbers, onions in hamburgers, liverwurst, and chocolate bars with
+processed foods.
+Cucumbers, onions in hamburgers, liverwurst, and chocolate

 recalls in 2024.
 Very few people die directly from contaminated foods, but